SophieBosio/SophieBosio/README.md

 I'm currently a software engineer intern at [Ardoq](https://ardoq.com) and a Master's student at the University of Oslo, in Programming and System Architecture.

-My thesis work is about automatically creating test input generators for QuickCheck in Haskell.
+My thesis work is about automatically finding counterexamples to property-based tests in a small functional language.
 I'm supervised by Michael Kirkedal Thomsen and Joachim Tilsted Kristensen.

 I'm interested in coffee, natural languages, functional programming, and music -- and I'm always learning more! 🌱